Focus Firm Class

 At the start of the semester, executives from the Focus Firm discuss the company's goals and culture with student teams.
 Next, teams work with project sponsors in the organization to collect data, research trends, develop recommendations, and finally present findings to company executives.

-In spring 2016, 19 MBAs worked with project sponsors, representing the City of North Bay in Ontario, Canada, to research strategies for economic development.
-They started the semester with data collected by four MBA students who conducted a survey in October 2015 about community perceptions.
+Last spring 2016, 19 MBAs worked with project sponsors, representing the City of North Bay in Ontario, Canada, to research strategies for economic development.
+They started the semester with survey data about community perceptions.
 Take a quick look at the presentation to the City of North Bay on the Invest in North Bay webpage.

 Recent Focus Firm companies include:

 - Darden Restaurants